 “Time makes more converts than reason.” –Thomas Paine

-As a young boy, I remember my mother always being quite concerned with finding the right church and with finding some sort of “spiritual home”.
+As a young boy, I remember my mother, in particular, always being quite concerned with finding the right church and with finding some sort of “spiritual home”.
 It was always so important to mom that we belonged to some sort of church.
 And so, this led us to try a number of different churches throughout my young life.

 The first time I remember church shopping, I recall driving around a city just a few miles away from my childhood home.
 I don’t remember exactly how old I was, but I recall sitting in the backseat of mom’s little blue car, and her driving up to the church building and saying, “This looks like a nice church to attend.”
 We went in and attended the service that day, and I recall being shipped off to a small room partway through the service to attend Sunday school, then reunited with mom afterward.
 We met in a common area called fellowship hall, ate some pastries, then went back home.
 I remember thinking how strange that initial experience was.
 Up to that point, I had never given religion any thought and had never so much as considered the concept of an external deity or god.
 It was really strange to me that all these people met together, and at that point I had no concept of the Bible or religion.